-For more information on the legal donation process, please review our Resources section (under the Insights tab).
+For more information on the legal donation process, please review our Resources section (under the About Us tab).

-The number of options varies with every company, but it is typically around 1% of the outstanding shares (generally 0.5% – 1.0%).
-While no minimum number of options is officially required, in order to make a significant impact upon a liquidity event, we request that you grant stock options sufficient to make a difference and share the upside.
+The number of options varies with every company, but it is typically around 1% of the outstanding shares for early stage companies.
+Companies that join at a later stage typically donate a smaller portion.
+While no minimum number of options is officially required, in order to make a significant impact upon a liquidity event, we request that you donate a meaningful amount of stock options so that the resulting funds can make a difference.

 While companies will not be required to make additional contributions, several companies working with our global partners a have in fact generously done so in order to minimize the Foundations’ dilution following subsequent financing rounds.

-For a list of our member companies to date who have shared their upside, please see our List of Members on our website.
-In addition to member companies, the Upside Foundation is supported by a committed group of Founders, Board Members and Advisors who are all volunteering their time, in addition to one full-time Foundation Manager.
-Many prominent Canadian investors, incubators and community organizations have demonstrated their support for the Upside Foundation- please see our List of Community Partners on our website.
-The Upside Foundation has secured various firms and individuals to provide pro-bono services.
-Legal advice is provided by Bennett Jones and accounting advice by KPMG.
-Website design and hosting are supplied by Lucid Web Group, while the initial website design was developed by MarketingWise and naming was supplied by Trajectory.
-All supporters share a strong conviction in the Upside Foundation’s business model.
+For a list of our member companies to date who have shared their upside, see our List of Members.
+In addition to member companies, the Upside Foundation is supported by a committed group of Founders, Board Members and Advisors who are all volunteering their time, in addition to one full-time Foundation Manager- see our List of Board Directors, Advisors and Managers.
+Many prominent Canadian investors, incubators and community organizations have demonstrated their support for the Upside Foundation- see our List of Community Partners.
+The Upside Foundation has secured various firms and individuals to provide pro-bono services- see our List of Supporters.

-The Upside Foundation wants the charity allocation to be very meaningful to the startup.
-Once a liquidity event is imminent, (i.e., the donor company is about to be acquired or go public), we will check with you to see if there is a specific area of focus you would like to direct the proceeds.
-Our goal is to tie the giving back to the community we are building that is relevant to tech entrepreneurs, and therefore we typically focus on three causes: poverty, education and technology.
+The Upside Foundation wants the charity allocation to be very meaningful to the member company.
+Once a liquidity event is imminent, (i.e., the company is about to be acquired or go public), we will check with you to see if there is a specific area of focus or charity where you would like to direct the proceeds.
+Our goal is to tie the giving back to the community we are building that is relevant to entrepreneurs, and therefore we typically focus on three causes: poverty, education and technology.
 We will then suggest the most impactful charities within the chosen focus area based on external research.
 You can then choose to direct the donation to one or more of the charities we identify or of your own choosing, provided it meets Foundation Board approval.
-Any charity suggested by a donor must pass the Foundation’s due diligence process which includes, but is not limited to, the charity being Canadian, in good standing with the Canada Revenue Agency and unaffiliated.
+Any charity suggested by a member must pass the Foundation’s due diligence process which includes, but is not limited to, the charity being Canadian, in good standing with the Canada Revenue Agency and unaffiliated.